JeremyPhy/Jeremyphy.github.io/README.md

 # JeremyPhy.github.io
 Pardon my appearance!
-Jeremy's learning how to look better and do more.
+Jeremy's learning how to make me look better and do more.

 See you later!